 “I know first-hand what a hugely positive impact sport can have on a person’s life and I believe everyone should have the chance to enjoy momentous and often life-changing events.”

-The second superhero tri event took place in August at Dorney Lake near Windsor, set within 450 acres of spectacular parkland.
+The second Superhero Tri event took place at Dorney Lake near Windsor, set within 450 acres of spectacular parkland.
 The race was part of a full day of entertainment and refreshments for Superheroes, Sidekicks and spectators big and small.
-The day was broadcast on Channel 4 and a whole host of celebrities took part including Adam Hills, Jonnie Peacock and Menna & Jen and many more.
+The day was broadcast on Channel 4 and a whole host of celebrities took part including Adam Hills, Jonnie Peacock and Menna & Jen, plus many more.
 Families came for a great day out and to cheer everyone over the line.

-The next superhero Tri takes place on 17 August 2019 at Dorney Lake, Windsor.
-There are three epic distances to choose from and three very different ways to take part.
-You can fly solo, unite with family and friends for our team relays, or tow your Superhero around the entire course!
+Dorney Lake was the host for the third Superhero Tri in 2019.
+There were three epic distances to choose from and three very different ways to take part.
+You could fly solo, unite with family and friends for the team relays, or tow your Superhero around the entire course!
+Huge fun was had by all with many weary but happy contestants wending their way home.